jbx-protocol/juice-docs-v2/docs/user/project/details.md

 ## Overview

-**Project Details** are displayed on your [juicebox.money](https://juicebox.money) project page. **Project Details** includes your project's title, description, logo, important links, and pay button customization.
+**Project Details** are displayed on your [juicebox.money](https://juicebox.money) project page.
+This section includes your project's title, description, logo, important links, and pay button customization.
 These details can be updated over time by the project owner.

 ## Options